COSC481W-2025Winter/KeepOrDelete/README.md

 ### Stela Opingari
 *Stela is a senior Computer Science student who’s making the most of her time at Eastern Michigan University.
 She recently started an internship at Trinity Information Systems and works as a research assistant in the EAS Lab.
 She’s also been involved in the Eagle Vision program as a production assistant and serves as Secretary of the Women in Computer Science (WiCS) club.
 In her free time, Stela enjoys reading, skiing, and traveling to new places.*

+### Garrett Drake
+*My name is Garrett!
+I'm a senior CompSci student at EMU.
+I love programming in Rust and living on the command line.
+I'm most interested in the facets of data security, networking, and robust software design patterns.
+I'm excited to learn new languages and frameworks to create a project broader in scope than I'm used to.
+My hobbies include programming niche command line applications, listening to Daft Punk, wishing I could speak Spanish, and configuring my NixOS Linux machine.
+My favorite shark is the basking shark.*
 <!-- Add additional team member bios below -->